-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

 |None

-With Cricket you can save money with more lines on the unlimited plan.
-This comes out to $55 for one line, $80 for two, $90 for three, and $100 for four lines.
-You can add 1GB of 4G data for $10 if you find you need more with a data plan.
+With Cricket, you can save money with more lines on unlimited plans.
+Four lines on the top unlimited plan bring the cost down to $33 per line.
+Cricket also has a few data-only plans with up to 100GB available if you want to skip calling and texting features altogether.

-International coverage
+Mint Mobile vs. Cricket Wireless: International coverage

-On Cricket, add calling to international landline numbers in 35 countries for $5 per month and add 1000 minutes to call mobile number and unlimited MMS texting for $15 per month.
-You can also add individual countries for $10-$15 per month.
-You are only able to roam in Canada and Mexico on Cricket as long as it is less than 50% of your overall usage.
-This is included with the unlimited plans.
+You can add calling to international landline numbers in 35 countries for $5 per month on Cricket.
+You can also add 1,000 minutes to a mobile number and unlimited MMS texting for $15 per month.
+You can even add individual countries for $10-$15 per month.

+If you plan on traveling to Canada and Mexico with your Cricket plan, you can roam as long as your usage is less than 50% of your overall usage.
+Remember that roaming is only included with the unlimited plans, which also come with texting to 37 countries.

-Mint does things a little differently but perhaps more directly.
-You pay by the minute, text, or MB.
+Mint does things a little differently but perhaps more directly when it comes to international coverage.
+While roaming, you pay by the minute, text, or MB.
 The rates are $0.05 per text sent, $0.25 per minute, and $0.20 per MB.
-These rates come down to $0.02 per text, $0.06 per minute, and $0.06 per MB for Canada and Mexico.
-Calls to Canada and Mexico are included with the plan, however.
+These rates come down to $0.02 per text, $0.06 per minute, and $0.06 per megabyte for Canada and Mexico.

+On Mint Mobile, calls to Canada and Mexico are included with every plan, however.
+The cost per minute for international calls depends on the country.
+China, for example, is a reasonable $0.01 per minute on landline or mobile, while France comes in at $0.01 for landlines and $0.18 for mobile.

-If you plan to call internationally, a lot of Cricket can be less expensive, but you'll likely pay more upfront.
-Mint is a lot more flexible and makes more sense for those that don't call that much,
+If you plan to call a lot internationally, Cricket can be less expensive ultimately, but you'll likely pay more upfront.
+On the other hand, Mint is a lot more flexible and makes more sense for those that don't call abroad frequently.

+Cricket's plans tend to be more expensive than what you can get from Mint, but the price comes down quite a bit with multiple lines on unlimited.
+It's hard to recommend the slower Unlimited plan for most people, but Cricket can be a great value even on the top plan if you need to get an entire family connected.
+It's worth keeping in mind that Cricket does have better coverage outside of cities.

 From a purely price-conscious perspective, Mint Mobile is the better option, especially if you have an unlocked phone of your own.
 T-Mobile's network is solid, and Mint Mobile's plans are straightforward.
-So long as you sign up for three months or longer at a time, you get a lot more data for your money.
-Need more reasons?
-Read our review!
+So long as you are willing to sign up for three months or longer at a time, you get a lot more data for your money.

-If discounted phones and roaming in Canada and Mexico are essential to you, then you'll have to go with Cricket (if you're choosing between the two).

-Save in Bundles
+Save in bundles

 Mint Mobile